Beginner Astronomy: Your Guide to Unveiling the Wonders of the Universe

 For beginner astronomy, this is the equipment I recommend you consider starting with:

-• A telescope with an alt-az mount A Goto mount will help you locate and follow astronomical objects in the night sky.
+• A telescope with an alt-az mount A Goto mount will help you locate and follow astronomical objects.

 • A camera if you plan to do astrophotography.